oVirt/ovirt-site/source/feature/frontendrefactor.html.md

 *   Make sure that the error handler is NOT called for failures that are supposed to be ignored.
 (Is this still a true statement?)
 *   Make sure that the query started event is raised.
 *   Make sure that the query complete event is raised once the query completes regardless of success/failure.
-*   Make sure queries don't run if you are not logged in.
+*   Make sure queries don't run if you are not logged in (currently a backend check only, maybe make it frontend as well?).

 ##### RunPublicQuery